A business professor with the text, "One great program. Two great degrees."

 ADMISSION REQUIREMENTS

-The applicant must submit specific information to the FMU School of Business Office.
-The information may be submitted on-line or by print.
-The on-line application process is available by using the appropriate links.
+• The applicant must submit specific information to the FMU School of Business Office.
+The information may be submitted online or by print.
+An online application process is available.

 Required Documents